Do you find yourself in one of these categories?

 How can the principles of Ramadan blend with the principles of hijab?

 The month of Ramadan gives us a chance to start our lives afresh.
 It makes societies purer because most people try and abstain from wrong acts.
 Similarly, hijab acts as not just a physical barrier but also a moral barrier.
 It restrains the wearer and those around from indulging in acts of immorality, thus paving the road towards a purer society.

 Fasting is believed to promote chastity and humility and prevent outbursts of uncontrolled desires.
 The hijab too instils humility and prompts the wearer to develop self restrain and have better control of their impulses.

 So taking part in the 30 day Ramadan Hijab Challenge will be your step towards the right direction. there is no need to stress, you don’t have to push yourself too much, just start slowly and build your way up.
 In Shah Allah you got this!

 During the month of Ramadan, Muslims experience a sincere sense of social belonging.
 Similarly wearing a hijab creates in the Muslim women a sense of belonging, not just to their own family or community but to the global community of Muslim women.
 They are able to share a bond of sisterhood with fellow Muslimahs.

-Fasting develops dignity, to stand firm in the face of hardships of hunger and thirst, and in turn, trains us to overcome all the hardships we may encounter in life.
-Wearing a hijab frees us from the shackles of societal expectations of how one should look, and develops in us dignity and strength that is based on who we are on the inside and not just our appearance.
-It encourages us to look beyond our outward beauty, look inward and build strength and resilience in our character that will help us to stand firm in difficult times.
+Fasting develops dignity, to stand firm in the face of hardships of hunger and thirst.
+In return, it trains us to overcome all the hardships we may encounter in life.
+Wearing a hijab frees us from the shackles of societal expectations of how one should look.
+It develops in us dignity and strength that is based on who we are on the inside and not just our appearance.
+Moreover, it encourages us to look beyond our outward beauty.
+It helps is to look inward and build strength and resilience in our character that will help us to stand firm in difficult times.